 26-7A-115.1.
-Victim of human trafficking or sexual exploitation--

-Expungement of delinquency record.
+Victim of human trafficking or sexual exploitation--Expungement of delinquency record.

-A-person over the age of eighteen may petition a court victim of human trafficking may petition the court directly or through a parent, guardian, or guardian ad litem, for the expungement of a delinquency record that resulted from that person being a victim of human trafficking, as defined in § 22-49-1, or sexual exploitation, as defined in § 22-22-24.3.
+A victim of human trafficking may petition the court directly or through a parent, guardian, or guardian ad litem, for the expungement of a delinquency record that resulted from being a victim of human trafficking, as defined in § 22-49-1, or sexual exploitation, as defined in § 22-22-24.3.
 An expungement under this section vacates the underlying delinquency proceeding.